Britain expels 23 Russian diplomats over nerve attack on ex-spy

 The attack on him was likened in Britain to the killing of ex-KGB agent Alexander Litvinenko, a critic of Putin, who died in London in 2006 after drinking green tea laced with radioactive polonium 210.
 Russia refused to extradite the two Russians identified by Britain as the killers.

-Britain’s response to the Litvinenko affair, which included the expulsion of four Russian diplomats, was criticised domestically as too weak, and many in British politics and media have called for a much tougher response to the Skripal attack.
+Britain’s response to the Litvinenko affair, which included the expulsion of four Russian diplomats, was criticized domestically as too weak, and many in British politics and media have called for a much tougher response to the Skripal attack.

 Some Russia experts cast doubt over whether May’s actions met that test.

-“This is certainly not a strong response from Britain - it is a mild response,” said Mathieu Boulègue, a Russia expert at Chatham House think-tank in London.
+“This is certainly not a strong response from Britain - it is a mild response,” said Mathieu Boulegue, a Russia expert at Chatham House think-tank in London.
 “It will not deter Russia because Britain is showing too little steel.”

 May said the 23 diplomats, identified as undeclared intelligence officers, had one week to leave and Russian intelligence capabilities in Britain would be damaged for years.